 Customizing Products with Scripts Using Action Records and Functions

-Actions become active if their rule matches the answers that users select on the product interface and are processed according to their sequence number.
-Actions with a lower sequence number run before actions with a higher sequence number.
+Actions become active if their rule matches the answers users select on the product interface and are processed according to their sequence number—those with a lower sequence number run before actions with a higher sequence number.

-However, NetSuite CPQ distinguishes between before-event actions and after-event actions depending on when they are verified and processed (if active) compared to the rest of building blocks (questions, answers, additional items, and so on).
-At every user selection or input on the interface, NetSuite CPQ verifies the building block rules and performs the related tasks (if active) in the following order:
+However, NetSuite CPQ Configurator distinguishes between before-event and after-event actions, depending on when they're verified and processed (if active) compared to the rest of building blocks (questions, answers, additional items, and so on).
+Every time a user makes a selection or enters information on the production interface, the system verifies the building block rules and performs the related tasks in this order:

 1. Before-event actions according to their sequence number.